Breast Reconstruction Surgery

 Breast reconstruction with implants

-The use of breast implants for reconstruction may be a suitable option for younger ladies, in preventative surgery, and for small-breasted patients.
+The use of breast implants for reconstruction may be an ideal option for younger ladies, in preventative surgery, and for small-breasted patients.
 It is a procedure that is very dependent on the quality of mastectomy performed by the breast surgeon.

 Revising implant-based Breast Reconstruction which has been performed elsewhere